 Anyone with professional certification or Continuing Education Units (CEUs) in a professional training program knows how much time, and often money, they had to invest in the effort.
 Fortunately, you may be able to maximize the value of this investment by applying qualifying certifications and professional courses toward fulfilling your cybersecurity degree requirements.

 At CTU, we accept many industry-standard certifications and professional courses for college credit.
 For example, students in our information technology (IT) degree programs, including cybersecurity, may already have industry certifications from associations like CompTIA.
-As long as your certifications or coursework have been recognized by the American Council on Education (ACE), the PLA team can review these to determine whether they can be applied as credit towards your cybersecurity degree.
+As long as your certifications or coursework have been recognized by the American Council on Education (ACE), the RES team can review these to determine whether they can be applied as credit towards your cybersecurity degree.
 Depending on the type of certification or CEU you have earned, you may be asked to submit a learning narrative as part of the review process.

 Military Training Can Count toward College Credit

 In a 2017 survey, leaders in the cybersecurity industry were asked to list the skills and experience they look for in job applicants.
 Military experience was identified among these top 10 traits.
 Why?
 For starters, many military veterans have already been trained in some of the most sophisticated technologies in existence.1